Swasthikabhaskar20/Prediction-of-ALS-progression/README.md

     stacking.predict,  # The trained model's predict function num_features=10  # Number of top influential features )
-# 6.Requirements – Any dependencie
-Programming Language:

-Python 3.8 or later

-Required Libraries:

-pandas – for data manipulation and analysis

-numpy – for numerical computing

-matplotlib – for plotting and visualization

-lime – for model interpretability using LIME (Local Interpretable Model-agnostic Explanations)

-scikit-learn – for preprocessing, model training, evaluation, and decomposition

-xgboost – for gradient boosting regression models

 # 9.License & Contribution Guidelines
 # ALS Progression Prediction Code for PeerJ Submission